RubiconTeam/.github/profile/README.md

-the name of this org (and engine) is a rain world reference.
+this entire organization is a rain world reference.